 Can we add a bit of sunshine to indoor light?

 After a good start in Groningen, we decided to expand the study of the effects of near-infrared light in humans to Amsterdam.
 This is the very first long-term research into the effects of pulsed near-infrared (NIR) light on human well-being and health.
 The research is sponsored by Seaborough and is in collaboration with the Chronobiology Department of the University of Groningen.
 The protocol is a clinical trial (NCT NL8800) in which we will investigate the effects of long-term exposure to near-infrared (NIR) on humans.
 This part of the light spectrum occurs in sunlight, but is absent from indoor artificial light.
-We are currently looking for 40 healthy participants who are sleep deprived and are willing to test the effect of these “sunlight-like” exposures of NIR for 4 weeks.
+We are currently looking for another 20 healthy participants who are sleep deprived and are willing to test the effect of these “sunlight-like” exposures of NIR for 4 weeks.
 Output parameters include mood, well-being, mental performance, sleep quality and the immune system.
 You will receive a Fitbit to measure the effects.
-Afterwards, and after submitting all data, you can keep the Fitbit or you will receive a compensation of (or supplement up to) 600 euros.
+Afterwards, and after submitting all data, you can keep the Fitbit or you will receive a compensation of (or supplement up to) 600 euros plus a possible bonus.
 If you live near Groningen or Amsterdam and are interested in participating, please send an email to firstname.lastname@example.org.
 The data collection will run through December 2021, so be quick!
 Starting can only be in November.
 You will receive more information on request, a consent form and a link to selection questionnaires.
 A short summary of the project can be found here (in Dutch) PBM info voor deelnemers – apr-jun